 At DefendDefenders, Nuruh assists the program staff in project implementation, financial management and monitoring and grant reporting.

-where she oversees the security and protection programme which works with HRDs at risk to ensure that they receive the necessary support to overcome the challenges that they face.
-The programme also undertakes training HRDs in security management to ensure that they are equipped with the skills to put in place measures to mitigate the risks that arise from their work.
+Ms. Tabitha Netuwa – a lawyer by training – is the Protection and Security Management Manager in the organization.
+Her tasks entail managing the protection programme which supports human rights defenders at risk to ensure that they receive the necessary support to overcome the challenges that they face.
+The programme also undertakes training HRDs in security management to ensure that they are equipped with the skills to put in place measures to mitigate potential risks.

 Tabitha has been involved in trial observation missions in cases where HRDs are facing legal challenges as a result of their human rights work.
-She has also been involved in assessment of the situation of HRDs, engaged with different stakeholders at national, regional and international levels to ensure protection of HRDs.
-She has previously worked with refugees and displaced persons.
+She has been involved in research projects to assess the situation HRDs, and engaged with different stakeholders at national, regional and international levels to ensure their protection.
+She has also previously worked with refugees and displaced persons.

 Ms. Jennifer Orochi Aciko joined DefendDefenders/ Pan-African Human rights defenders Network (PAHRDN) as the Initiatives Fellow in October 2015 and 6 months later became the Initiatives Officer.
 Her responsibilities includes supporting the development of programs, work plans, implementation of plans, monitoring and reporting for PAHRDN and DefendDefenders.